 Paragraph 2 sets out the framework within which the competent authorities will deal with cases brought by taxpayers under paragraph 1.
-It provides that, if the competent authority of the Contracting State to which the case is presented judges the case to have merit, and cannot reach a unilateral solution, it shall seek an agreement with the competent authority of the other Contracting State pursuant to which taxation not in accordance with the Convention will be avoided.
-During the period that a proceeding under this Article is pending, any collection procedures shall be suspended.
+It provides that, if the competent authority of the Contracting State to which the case is presented judges the case to have merit, and cannot reach a unilateral solution, it shall seek an agreement with the competent authority of the otherContracting State pursuant to which taxation not in accordance with the Convention will be avoided.